Keyboard suite in D minor (HWV 437): In popular culture

-The Sarabande has been subject to several instrumentations for the inclusion in film scores or TV shows or it was used as thematic material for original works.
+The Sarabande has been the subject of a number of instrumental arrangements for inclusion in film scores or TV shows.
+It has also been used as thematic material for original works.

 In most of the examples below, only the original Sarabande without Handel's variations was used.

-It was used in an orchestral arrangement for the Stanley Kubrick period drama film Barry Lyndon (1975).
+The work was used in an orchestral arrangement by Leonard Rosenman for the Stanley Kubrick period drama film Barry Lyndon (1975).

-The Sarabande was quoted by Joe Hisaishi in the song "Nausicaä · Requiem" from his score for Hayao Miyazaki's 1984 animated film Nausicaä of the Valley of the Wind.
+The work was quoted by Joe Hisaishi in the song "Nausicaä · Requiem" from his score for the Hayao Miyazaki animated film Nausicaä of the Valley of the Wind (1984).

-Dutch singer Petra Berger used the Sarabande as the musical setting for her song about Mary, Queen of Scots, "Still a Queen (In My End Is My Beginning)", from her album Eternal Woman (2001).
+Dutch singer Petra Berger used the work as the musical setting for her song about Mary, Queen of Scots, "Still a Queen (In My End Is My Beginning)", from her album Eternal Woman (2001).

-In 2002, the Sarabande was used in the so-called "Odyssey" commercial for Levi's.
+In 2002, an arrangement by John Altman was used in the so-called "Odyssey" commercial for Levi's.

-It was then recycled in the UK TV advert for the tropical drink, Lilt.
+The work was then recycled in the UK TV advert for the tropical drink Lilt.

+In 2005, the Sarabande was featured in the It's Always Sunny in Philadelphia season 1 episode "Charlie Got Molested".

-Danish DJ Christian Steen Jensen (alias Camena) used the Sarabande in his 2006 release of the same name.
+Danish DJ Christian Steen Jensen (alias Camena) used the work in his release of a set of Sarabande (2006) variations.

-Dave Gorman's Modern Life is Goodish uses the Sarabande and both of its variations to accompany his 'found poem' section in every episode, performed by the Billroth String Quartet/Ensemble.
+The Dave Gorman British TV comedy series Modern Life is Goodish (2013-2017; 2025) uses the Sarabande and both of its variations to accompany his 'found poem' section in every episode, performed by the Billroth String Quartet/Ensemble.

 The Sarabande was featured in the episode "Warp and Weft" (2017; S02E03) of the second season of the ITV period drama TV series Victoria.

-An orchestral version of the Sarabande was used on the first episode of The ABC Murders (2018), a television mini-series based on the Agatha Christie novel The A.B.C.
+An orchestral version of the work was used on the first episode of The ABC Murders (2018), a television mini-series based on the Agatha Christie novel The A.B.C.
 Murders (1936), starring John Malkovich as Poirot.

+Anders plays this Suite in D Minor, Allemande on the piano in the film "Oslo, August 31st"; director Joachim Trier - right before he dies by heroin overdose.